-In January and February of 2015, the Company issued 7,000 shares of Class A units for \$350,000 in it's wholly owned subsidiary Mia Development.
+In January and February of 2015, the Company issued 7,000 shares of Class A units for \$350,000 in its wholly owned subsidiary, Mia Development.
 The shares represent less than a 2% ownership stake in Mia Development.
+As part of the operating agreement, the Class A members will receive seventy percent of the operating cash flow until they receive 100% of their investment back.

-NOTE 14 - SUBSEQUENT EVENT
+NOTE 14 - NOTES PAYABLE